 We link fundamental materials research with aerospace manufacturing to develop novel technologies and improve existing technology performance.
 Current areas of research include:

-Composite Materials – low cost manufacturing processes for advanced composite structures; research in materials science of polymer composites focused on improving the mechanical performance of polymer matrix composites and process modelling to optimise composite performance.
+Composite Materials – low cost manufacturing processes for advanced composite structures; research in materials science of polymer composites focused on improving the mechanical performance of polymer matrix composites; process modelling to optimise composite performance.

 Metallic Materials – lightweight metallic structures; metal matrix composites; titanium alloys and intermetallics; coatings to protect titanium intermetallic alloys.

-Welding and Joining - additive manufacture, laser processing, residual stress control, and aluminium welding.
+Welding and Joining - additive manufacture, laser processing, residual stress control, aluminium welding.

 Coatings Technology – metallic and intermetallic corrosion protection coatings; environmental barriers; ceramics and cermets; polymeric coatings, including paint; wear protection; sensor coating materials, optical thin films, thin film ionic conductors, including conducting layers on plastics.

 High Temperature Surface Engineering – coatings resistant to oxidation and hot corrosion; thermal barrier coatings; designing, testing and analysing coatings/surface treatments, especially for components subjected to extreme and hostile environments.

 Damage Tolerance - bonded crack retarders; fatigue and fracture; fault detection and monitoring; through-life engineering.